-“Kelly took a boardroom that was at a stalemate and skillfully moved them forward with clear action plans and accountabilities.
+“Kelly took a boardroom that was at a stalemate and skillfully moved us forward with clear action plans and accountabilities.
 Through his facilitation and meeting structures he created majority agreement that greatly benefited the company.
 Through his innovative processes and effective communication style, Kelly created high morale on this board.
-The client’s needs were met and the client was expertly guided through the implementation and achievement of their mission.”
+Our needs were met and he expertly guided us through the implementation and achievement of our mission.”

 No well-run corporation, family owned or not, can operate efficiently without a periodic review of its chief executive officer.
 His/her family members, employees and managers cannot provide this review.
 They are too close and are paid help.
 The business owner can get their opinion anytime, and, often, get any opinion he/she wishes.
 So where does the owner manager go for candid review, inspiration and support when the going gets tough?
 This is the job for an outside board of directors.